 What do I do if I have a complaint?

 We take client feedback very seriously.
 Should you wish to lodge a formal complaint you can contact us by phone on 0808 164 1234 or +44 203 866 1234 if calling from abroad, email us at [email protected], or write to us directly with your complaint addressed to our Compliance Officer at Freepost, INVESTEC CLICK & INVEST.
 We will attempt to resolve any complaint in a timely manner.
 You may have the right to complain to the Financial Ombudsman Service (The Financial Ombudsman Service, Exchange Tower, London E14 9SR) if we are unable to resolve any complaint to your satisfaction or if we are unable to resolve the complaint within 8 weeks of receipt.
 Further details can be found on the Financial Ombudsman Service’s website www.financial-ombudsman.org.uk.

 What is the company name and address?

-The company name is Investec Click & Invest Limited, which is an Appointed Representative of Investec Wealth & Investment Limited.
+Investec Click & Invest is a division of Investec Wealth & Investment Limited which is authorised and regulated by the Financial Conduct Authority.
+Investec Wealth & Investment Limited is entered on the FCA register under reference 124537.
 Our registered address is: 30 Gresham Street, London EC2V 7QN.